Claude Kirchner: Children's TV host

 From May to September 1957 on channel 9, while continuing to host Terrytoon Circus, Kirchner hosted an afternoon children's series, The Scrub Club, which presented him as the leader of a children's clubhouse.
 Starting in September 1959, Kirchner was seen seven days a week since, in addition to continuing with Terrytoon Circus, he took on the hosting duties of a Saturday and Sunday movie series, Super Adventure Theater, which showcased theatrical films from the 1930s, 1940s and 1950s that were considered to be appropriate for viewing by children and adolescents.
 In 1962, Terrytoon Circus was advised that it no longer had permission to use the copyrighted name "Terrytoon" and, as of April 30, it was introduced under the new name "Merrytoon Circus".

-Also, for five and-a-half months in 1962–63, from September 22 until March 6, Kirchner took on still additional duties as a nationally-seen Saturday morning personality when NBC hired him in his familiar and continuing guise as a ringmaster for the 11:30–noon children's circus series Marx Magic Midway.
+Also, for five and-a-half months in 1962–63, from September 22 until March 6, Kirchner took on still additional duties as a nationally seen Saturday morning personality when NBC hired him in his familiar and continuing guise as a ringmaster for the 11:30–noon children's circus series Marx Magic Midway.

 Six months after the cancelation of Marx Magic Midway, on September 20, 1963, Merrytoon Circus also came to an end.
 Super Adventure Theater continued on weekends for another four years until it too was canceled in 1967.
-A year later, on August 26, 1968, Channel 9 premiered a daily afternoon revival of The Scrub Club, but it only lasted three-and-a-half months, closing on December 13.
+A year later, on August 26, 1968, Channel 9 premiered a daily afternoon revival of The Scrub Club, but it lasted only three-and-a-half months, closing on December 13.
 Six weeks later, Kirchner was given his final children's show assignment, once again as the ringmaster as well as the announcer and co-host, of channel 9's Bozo the World's Most Famous Clown show.
 His first appearance was on February 3, 1969, with the assignment ending a year later, on January 30, 1970.